dfamonteiro/blog/blog/content/posts/perfect-handover.md

 2. **S1** calls `TrySendAsync()`. **R1**'s notification is triggered, and **S1** creates a `SendOrder` for **R1** to consume.
 3. **R2** calls `TryReceiveAsync()`, beats **R1** to the `QueueLock`, sees that **S1**'s `SendOrder` is available and takes it!
 4. **S1** receives a notification, meaning that its `SendOrder` has been consumed.
 Job done.
-5. **R1** finally acquires the lock expecting a `SendOrder` to exist, but **it finds out that `SendOrders` is completely empty**!
+5. **R1** finally acquires the lock expecting a `SendOrder` to exist, but **it discovers that `SendOrders` is completely empty**!

-The problem that we have here, is that even though **S1** creates a `SendOrder` with the expectation that the receiver that triggered its notification will consume it, there's nothing that prevents a random receiver task from sneaking in and stealing.
+The problem here is that even though **S1** creates a `SendOrder` with the expectation that the receiver that triggered its notification will consume it, there's nothing that prevents a random receiver task from "sneaking in" and stealing this `SendOrder` that was meant for someone else.

-The fix for this stealing issue is a dedicated `ReservedReceiverId` field in the `SendOrder` struct that _reserves_ this `SendOrder` for a very specific `ReceiveOrder`:
+The fix for this stealing issue is a dedicated `ReservedReceiverId` field in the `SendOrder` struct that _reserves_ this `SendOrder` for a specific `ReceiveOrder`:

 ```csharp
 struct SendOrder<T>